tum-phoenix/drive_ros_trajectory_generator/README.md

-This is the repo for trajectory\_generation.
+This is test the repo for trajectory\_generation.

 Inputs (over ROS):
 *Format: Topic* | *Datatype*